BuildingEnergySimulationTools/modelitool/README.md

 Handle time series of measured data with missing or incorrect values.

-Modelica <code>combitimetable</code> input file can be generated from raw data or corrected data.
+Modelica CombiTimeTable input file can be generated from raw data or corrected data.

 **Parameters:**